firstdraft/guides/ruby-hashes.md

 > person2[:attendance] = 0.95
 > ```
 >
 > Note that even though we use curly braces to create hashes, this shortcut syntax uses square brackets to access them.
-I prefer `.fetch()`, however.)
+I prefer `.store()`, however.)

 ## The Bottomline